wp-plugins/mk-simple-backups/readme.txt

 == Changelog ==

+= 0.5 =
+* New Backup-Type: Attempt to backup only original Uploads, saving space and server-memory (Thumbs can be regenerated later, in most cases)
+* New Backup-Type: Attempt to create all backups in one go
+* Theme Backup will include Parent Theme, if used
+* Plugin will try to increase the amount of seconds before script-timeout to 300 (5min)
+* Display custom Upload-Directory in the Plugin Interface
+* Added detailed descriptions to clarify what the Plugin does to the Main Plugin page
+* Updated Language Files
+* Abbreviated Filehandling by using file_put_contents()
+* Abbreviated Zip-Handling

 = 0.4.5 =
 * Skipping to 0.4.5 because of some svn trouble

+= 0.4 =
 * Added German Translation

 = 0.3.1 =